 Now a man whose wife headcovers may tend to focus on how his wife’s head covering proves her submission, but how much does the man think of his submission?
 Paul’s argument in vs. 3, after all, is not theoretical.
 Although we may quickly jump to vs. 5, Paul addresses the men first in vs. 4 by saying: “Every man praying and prophesying, having his head covered, dishonoureth his head.”
 “His head” could be his physical head (as in the first part of the text) but I think it is more natural to relate this to Christ, as per the previous verse.

-In other words, what makes the practice of head coverings significant is a relationship, not the act itself.
-Headcovering and non-headcovering is subordinate to the idea of submission.
+In other words, what makes the practice of head coverings significant is a relationship, not so much the act itself.
+Headcovering and non-headcovering extends from the idea of submission.
 A woman who wears a head covering publicly testifies that she is under submission to her husband in Christ.
-But we also see that a man who does not wear a head covering in worship testifies that he is in submission to Christ (vs. 3).
+But we also see that a man who does not wear a head covering in worship testifies that he also is in submission to Christ (vs. 3).
 He is claiming to be under lawful authority and lives as a servant to Jesus, his saviour, redeemer and Lord.

-So when men do not cover in the worship service, they do so not merely for the sake of appearances but because “he is the image and glory of God” (1 Corinthians 11:7).
-Though this is true of both sexes it only applies to the woman derivatively: “the woman is the glory of the man” (ibid.).
+So when a man does not cover in the worship service, he does so not merely for the sake of appearances but because “he is the image and glory of God” (1 Corinthians 11:7).
+Note that the former is true of both sexes the latter only applies to the woman derivatively: “the woman is the glory of the man” (ibid.).
 Paul is not denying that women are made in the image of God, but he does not say that women are the image and glory of God, but the glory of the man.
-Indeed, though both believing men and women are under the headship of Christ (Ephesians 5:23), men are more reflective of the Lord in terms of their appointment to headship or head of their family (Ephesians 5:22-23).
+Indeed, though both believing men and women are under the headship of Christ (Ephesians 5:23), men are more reflective of the Lord in terms of their appointment to the headship or as head of their family (Ephesians 5:22-23).

 Thus far from being irrelevant to our day and age, it becomes rather obvious that this is a matter that sorely needs to be addressed by churches in light of our free-fall from scriptural values.
 Our problems in the church and the culture at large have everything to do with our departure from God’s rule.